tp8990/Sales-Data-Analysis/README.md

 # Sales-Data-Analysis
 Using Power BI
-Analysed ecomerce sales data and created an interactive dashboard using Power BI .
+Analysed ecommerce sales data and created an interactive dashboard using Power BI .

 •	Created interactive dashboard to track and analyse online sales data.
 •	Used complex parameters to drill down in worksheet and customization using filters and slicers.